Dynatrace/AWSDevOpsTutorial/README.md

 ![](./images/workflowanimated.gif)

+**ATTENTION** The Tutorial will create several AWS Resources such as 2 EC2 Instances, CodePipeline, CodeDeploy, Lambdas, S3 and a DynamoDB table.
+In order to save costs make sure to power down the CloudFormation stack after you are done with your tutorial.

-You can also [download the slides](https://github.com/Dynatrace/AWSDevOpsTutorial/blob/master/PERFORM2018_HOTDAY_PM_GRABNER_UnbreakablePipeline.PPTX?raw=true) we used at our Dynatrace PERFORM 2018 HOT (Hands On Training) Day.
-The slides contain more background information and more detailed steps!
+**SLIDE DECKS from PERFORM 2018 HOTDAY** You can [download the slides](https://github.com/Dynatrace/AWSDevOpsTutorial/blob/master/PERFORM2018_HOTDAY_PM_GRABNER_UnbreakablePipeline.PPTX?raw=true) we used at our Dynatrace PERFORM 2018 HOT (Hands On Training) Day.
+The slides contain more background information and more detailed steps.
+I recommend though to simply run through the steps explained on this GitHub page!

-Before we launch the CloudFormation stack which will create all required resources (EC2 Instances, Lambdas, CodeDeploy, CodePipeline, API Gateway) lets make sure we have all pre-requisits covered!
+**Lets get this party started:** Before we launch the CloudFormation stack which will create all required resources (EC2 Instances, Lambdas, CodeDeploy, CodePipeline, API Gateway) lets make sure we have all pre-requisites covered!

 ## Pre-Requisits
 1. You need an AWS account.
-If you dont have one [get one here](https://aws.amazon.com/)
+If you don't have one [get one here](https://aws.amazon.com/)
 2. You need a Dynatrace Account.
 Get your [Free SaaS Trial here!](http://bit.ly/dtsaastrial)
 3. You need to clone or copy the content of this GitHub repo to your local disk!